TheSuperBlockz/quant-trading-bot/README.md

 An automated trading bot using MACD (Moving Average Convergence Divergence) strategy for cryptocurrency trading on the Roostoo platform.

+## Strategy Summary

+The bot calculates MACD using standard parameters (12-period fast EMA, 26-period slow EMA, 9-period signal line).
+A buy signal is triggered when the MACD line crosses above the signal line, indicating bullish momentum.
+A sell signal occurs when it crosses below, suggesting bearish momentum.

+Risk management is built-in with a 3% take-profit and 3% stop-loss to lock in gains and limit losses.
+A 1.5% trailing stop protects profits by automatically adjusting as prices rise.
+To prevent overtrading, a 1-hour cooldown is enforced between same-direction trades.

 ## Quick Start Guide

 ### Prerequisites